Welcome to 4B!

 As we begin our new year in 4B, I am excited about how much more capable the children are since the beginning of the year.
 They have grown so much in the past 4 months, and we have not even quite reached mid-year!
 I am proud of their progress and I know you are too!

 We are studying larger number multiplication, and with a strong command of multiplication facts, this will go well.
-I plan to test their mastery of the basic multiplication facts next week.
-This will enable the children to assess their knowledge and automaticity.
+I plan to test their mastery of the basic multiplication facts in the next week or so.
+This will enable the children to assess their knowledge and automaticity of their facts.

 I have been teaching them about the key people of our faith tradition.
-We learned about creation, Noah, Abraham, Joseph, etc., and how Moses lead the Hebrews out of Egypt.
-Thursday the children discovered how Moses received the Ten Commandments.
-We will now stop here to begin an in-depth study of each Commandment as we are all called to follow God’s Commandments.
+We learned about creation, Noah, Abraham, Joseph, etc. and how Moses was chosen by God.
+When we reach the part when Moses leads the Hebrews out of Egypt and receives the Ten Commandments, we will stop there and do an in-depth study of the Commandments.

 Looking ahead to next week: